HaroldPetersInskipp/YouTube-AFS/README.md

 # YouTube-AFS
-Auto focus the search bar in YouTube.
+Userscript to auto focus the search bar in YouTube.
+For use with Tampermonkey or Greasemonkey.